AdaCore/spark2014/docs/lrm/source/generic-units.rst

 compatibility rules for Global/Depends aspects of a subprogram which overrides a dispatching operation.
 OK, for example, if a subprogram reads fewer inputs than it said it would.]

+.. todo:: Update SPARK 2014 to allow prove once/use many approach to generics.